epstabler/mcfgtdb/README.md

 For description, see README.pdf and the wiki https://github.com/epstabler/mcfgtdb/wiki

-If your platform supports OCaml native code compilation, for an example, type:
+If your platform supports OCaml native code compilation, simply type:

       make
       ./mcfgtdb